fnalabs/hive-io/containers/hive-consumer-js/README.md

 ```

 ### Environment variables
-Below is a table describing the possible environment variables to run the Hive Framework Consumer.
+Below is a table describing the possible environment variables to run the Hive<sup>io</sup> Framework Consumer.
 You can override these settings if/when required.
 This option works great if using the standard setup within a Docker container.

 Name                  | Type    | Default                   | Description
 --------------------- | ------- | ------------------------- | -------------------------------------------------------